-Solano County supports state legislative and regulatory actions that promote the health and welfare of the County's most vulnerable residents.
+Solano County supports state legislative and regulatory actions that promote the health and welfare of the County's most vulnerable residents, including children, the disabled and seniors.
 The County opposes any efforts to cut funding streams for critically important health and human services-related programs, such as Medi-Cal, and opposes efforts to reduce local flexibility in the implementation of such programs.
 Specific principles include: